NYCPlanning/aue/README.md

 ### Picking new "seeds" & how solutions relate to eachother

-Of course, we know from our picture above that there is another solution.
-Instead, we could have establishments on lots 1 and 3.
-We would find this solution by rerunning the process with a different seed.
+Of course, we know from our picture above that there is another way of picking lots to have establishments without violating the proximity rules.
+We could have establishments on lots 1 and 3, since they are more than 500ft apart.
+In order to find *all* of the possible solutions, we have to rerun the selection process from a different starting lot.
+Rather than picking lot 0 to have the first establishment, we will pick lot 1 to have the first.

-If we instead seed an establishment at lot 1, the initial list of establishment lots is: {1}
+In this case, the initial list of establishment lots is: {1}

 Our possible next steps are: